The date is set! Plan to join us in Dallas for this year's CASETA Symposium and Texas Art Fair!

-CASETA’s annual Symposium and Texas Art Fair is our signature event for people around Texas, and beyond, who are passionate about early Texas art.
-Each year this event rotates between Fort Worth, Dallas, San Antonio, Austin or Houston.
+CASETA’s annual Symposium and Texas Art Fair is our signature event for anyone who is interested in early Texas art.
+The event location each year rotates between several Texas cities.
 Over 3 days, leading collectors, scholars, art dealers, museum professionals, educators and early Texas art enthusiasts meet to share new research, information and discoveries in the field during the Symposium.
-The Texas Art Fair provides opportunities for both attendees and the public to view and purchase some of the best early Texas art.
+The Texas Art Fair provides opportunities for both attendees and the public to view and select from a wide range of early Texas art.

 Glasstire - Lifetime Achievement Award